nicoleepaixao/nicoleepaixao/README.md

 **`DevOps (Developer/Criative/@kodar.br®️)`**

-I am an independent developer, challenging myself to build creative and high-quality projects that address the needs of clients.
+Brazilian and independent developer, challenging myself to build creative and high-quality projects that address the needs of clients.
 Developed from scratch, from the planning and design of the solution to solving real-world problems using low-code or no-code approaches.
 I share knowledge and believe in the power of collaboration for growth.
 Having freedom is what inspires me in my projects and brings new ideas.
 I share more content on my company's Instagram profile <a href="https://www.instagram.com/kodar.br/">@kodar.br</a>®️.
 Follow us there ッ

    <p align="left">
       <a href="https://github.com/nicoleepaixao?tab=followers">